AlvaLind/pairs-memory-game/README.md

 </ul>
 <h2>Mistakes</h2>
 <ul>
 <li>Some code should be better formatted but due to the build of Codeanywhere I can't avoid this right now.
-I will look into solutions for the future and if there is another codeing software that I can use.</li>
+I will look into solutions for the future and if there is another coding software that I can use.</li>
 <li>I am aware that my commit messages are not up to standard.
 I am committed to significantly improving them for my next project.</li>
 </ul>
 <br>